davekaj/ranking/README.md

 We may also check out some NFTs, like Bored Apes or Crypto Punks, and figure out a way to attribute a score to that.

+# Open Questions
+- What is the best way to source accounts?
+For example, Maybe 5000 account have used AAVE.
+Right now it is unlikely that we make subgraphs that contain multiple protocols.
+So for the 4 protocols we have listed in "Protocols Evaluated" - we will have 4 sets of different users.
+Obviously we can just add them all together.
+But there has got to be a better way to think about accounts.
+It will need some thinking.
+- How will we stitch together scores?
+- What other data sources will we use, other than Subgraphs?
+- What other chains and/or protocols on other EVM based chains should we evaluate?
+- How do we give scores to existing smart contracts, such as AAVE or COMP core contracts?
+  - Where do we get a registry of these contracts?
+Do we build it?
+Can we use Everest V2?
+Is there another reliable source, such as Etherscan (which comes with centralization risks).